36. Before the Storm

 "I love you too, Sev."

 This concludes Eclipse of the Soul.
-If you've come this far, would you please be so kind as to take a moment to share your thoughts with me; I would really appreciate hearing from you.
+If you've come this far, would you please write a review to share your thoughts with me; I would really appreciate hearing from you.

 The series continues with the sequel, The Tenacity of Love.